pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ## Routing

+The most important part of a payment channel network is its routing algorithm.
+Existing payment channel routing protocols have two main hurdles to overcome.
+First, they attempt to route payment in an atomic fashion.
+Second, they fail to keep payment channels balanced.

+We plan to side-step these two main problems by having packetized payments, and keep the payments very small w/regards to average channel capacity.
+Further more we will not have atomic payments, in the sense that if one intermediary host drops out, the money is "stuck" at the hop prior to that one.

+At all times the money in transit is completely at stake.
+It is a trusted setup in that sense, as every node along the route can take the money and run.
+We trust hosts are incentivized not to do so, and they will get penalized for it if they do.

 ### Routing Algorithm

 In order to route a payment to a certain endpoint one must first find a route to